MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-course.md

 ### How to 'Add Tags' after a course is published?

-You can add/remove the tags even after the course is published, but once you add/remove after publishing the course you need to click the save option for the changes to replicate.
+You can add/remove the tags even after the course is published, but once you add/remove after publishing the course, you need to click the save option for the changes to replicate.

  :::image type="content" source="../media/add_tag.png" alt-text="Select_offline_sync":::